 A 501(c)(3) organization may want to urge all candidates to take a stand or act on an issue, without commenting on specific candidate actions.
-For example, a (c)(3) may want to urge both major party candidates in the presidential race to take more forceful action on the issue of police accountability.
+For example, a (c)(3) may want to urge both major party candidates in the presidential race to take more forceful action to protect and expand workers' rights.
 A (c)(3) making this kind of communication should avoid discussing candidates' positions and should instead focus on the need for all candidates to take action.